GarrettVance/KleinianGroups/README.md

 # KleinianGroups
-A port of Curtis McMullen's Kleinian Groups application to C++ / DirectX D3D11.
+A port of Curtis T. McMullen's "Lim (Version 2.2)" (Limit Sets of Kleinian Groups) application to C++ / DirectX D3D11.